mridul037/mridul037/README.md

 **Quote of the hour:**

-The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
+A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.

-~ Edsger W. Dijkstra
+~ Leslie Lamport
 <pre>

 </pre>